harrymd/Ouroboros/kernels/README.md

 ## Other functions

-The `kernels/` directory contains a few other functions which are used for development and not written for public use:

- * `kernels_brute.py` Calculating kernels by brute force (i.e., varying one layer at a time) for benchmarking.
+The `kernels/` directory also contains `kernels_brute.py` for calculating kernels by brute force (i.e., varying one layer at a time) for benchmarking.
 This is extremely computationally slow.
- * `test_kernels.py` Plotting kernels against brute-force kernels.
+This function is not intended for public use.

 ## Issues

-### Density kernels including gravity effect
+### Some kernels not implemented

-Currently, the full form of the sensitivity to density has not been implemented in the cases involving background gravity or self-gravity.
-The extra terms are ignored (with a warning), although the eigenvalues and eigenfunctions include the effect of gravity, which reduces the error in this approximation.
-Ignoring the extra terms is a reasonable approximation at higher frequencies.
+As discussed above, more kernels need to be implemented.

 ### Some kernels not benchmarked